Skip to main content

 SodexoAtlanta, Georgia372

-Leading the list was General Motors, LLC in Kansas City, Kansas, reporting 1,053 affected workers.
-General Motors followed with 1,053 workers.
+Leading the list was General Motors in Kansas City, Kansas, reporting 1,053 affected workers.
+Boeing followed with 580 workers.

 Trend & Outlook

 This report covers all WARN Act filings with notice dates in June 2017.
 The Worker Adjustment and Retraining Notification Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
-Data is sourced from official state filings and updated daily by WARN Firehose.
-Download the full dataset or explore state-by-state data.
+Data is sourced from official state filings and updated daily by WARN Firehose, which also tracks SEC 8-K filings, bankruptcy proceedings, H-1B visa petitions, and unemployment claims across all six datasets.
+API access and data exports available.

 Want the full dataset?